 In the world of beats and crate-digging, the LA-based Beatnick Dee is a well-established figure who’s output ranges from sample packs to studio albums.
-As both the acclaimed crate-digger behind the “International One Shots” series of sample packs, and the producer behind music by both mainstream and underground rappers, from The Game and Biggie to October London.
-I hit him up for a chat about his output, both as a crate digger and producer.
-Enjoy.
+He’s both the crate-digger behind the “International Breaks” series of sample packs, and the producer behind music from artists like The Game, Biggie and October London.
+I reached out to him for a chat about his output, and we talked crate-digging, production work and his studio setup.

 Let’s start by talking about your music making.
-Current-day beat making conventions have largely migrated away from the analog domain of samplers and turntables to the exclusive use of software workstations like Ableton Live, FL Studio and Logic.
 In what ways have you been able to maintain a foothold in the world of vinyl-based beat making, whilst still using digital tools?
-What parts of your music-making remains in the analog realm, apart from the use of vinyl samples?

 I’ve always loved both worlds for the most part.
-Being able to utilize the two is definitely an advantage, having sampled and non-sampled beats.
-I probably have the most fun combining the two.
-I try to keep a catalogue of sample free beats, but most stuff is samples mixed with synth sounds, Kontakt instruments etc. I also use a microKorg analogue modeling synth.
-There’s a satisfaction in finding an obscure record with a crazy loop, and adding on top of that, in a similar way that it feels great making a good quality beat with no samples.
+Being able to utilize the two is definitely an advantage.
+I try to keep a catalog of sample-free beats, but most of my stuff is samples mixed with synth sounds like the microKORG or Kontakt instruments.
+There’s a satisfaction in finding an obscure record with a crazy loop, and adding your own sounds to it, in a similar way that it feels great making a good quality beat with no samples.

 I’ve heard that you make use of Maschine.
-Though I’m a fan of Maschine sounds, I’ve never lost sight of the fact that it’s ultimately a MIDI controller that offers up unique workflow with on-board digital samples.
 As someone who previously used to use MPCs, what made you switch from an analog sampler to a Maschine?
-Did you miss anything when the sound of a specific AD converter and circuitry is no longer present in a sample?

 MPC’s are a great tool, and they make the producer get into a certain creative mind set.
-For me though, it can just be long winded on the MPC.
-I use Maschine sometimes, but honestly it’s mostly Logic X with my midi keyboard/microKORG.
-I also record vocals/instruments on a Neumann U87 AI replica mic.
-I love vintage synths and gear, the sounds they make, the way you can tweak them, but I’m not a huge gear head.
+For me though, things can be long winded on the MPC.
+I use Maschine sometimes, but honestly, most of my music gets made in Logic X with my MIDI keyboard and microKORG.
+I also record vocals and instruments on a Neumann U87 AI replica mic.
+I love vintage synths and gear and the way you can tweak them, but I’m not a huge gear head.
 You don’t need a big studio with tons of equipment to be able to make great music.

-What equipment did you use for your debut album, “Creative Medicine”, across the span of time you worked on it?
-Was it all a home-studio setup, or did you turn to recording studios, friends studios, etc?
+What equipment did you use for your debut album, “Creative Medicine”?
+Was it all a home-studio setup, or did you use any commercial recording studios?

-The recording for a few of the songs was done at a friends home studio.
-Other songs such as “Thicker Than Blood” we recorded at Thes One’s studio.
-The beats were made between England, when I lived back in Somerset, and LA, where I moved about 5 years ago now.
-Quite a few beats came off the MPC 1000, others made solely in Logic.
+The recording for a few of the songs was done at a friend’s home studio.
+Other songs such as “Thicker Than Blood” were recorded at Thes One’s studio.
+The beats were made between England, when I lived back in Somerset, and LA, where I moved about five years ago now.
+Quite a few beats came off the MPC1000, others made solely in Logic.

-As a crate-digger, sample aficionado and vinyl enthusiast, is there a reason you chose to create a rap album rather than a beat-tape?
-Showcasing your sample sensibilities seemed to be secondary on the album, as opposed to releasing a comprehensive rap effort.
+As a crate-digger and vinyl enthusiast, is there a reason you chose to create a rap album rather than a beat-tape?

 Who mixed and mastered the album?